 Click the Review incompatible drivers link in Windows Security to find out which drivers are incompatible.

-It is important to only install one of these solutions though, as they can use similar software components and interfere with each other’s operation.
+It is important to only install one of these solutions though, as they can use similar software components that interfere with each other’s operation.

 In general, we recommend keeping device drivers up to date.
 Using the latest versions ensures the most recent digital certificates on the driver files and the best compatibility with Windows 11.
 Use our DriverFinder program if you have trouble finding an updated driver.